Bignum Arithmetic 00: Roadmap for Cryptographic Integers

 Core invariants

-- Every arithmetic limb has type
+- Every public arithmetic word has type

-uint16_t, every scalar accumulator has typeuint32_t, and each limb stores a value in \([0,B)\) with \(B=2^{16}\). - A routine that returns an \(n\)-limb result must state whether it is canonical, reduced, or allowed to be lazy.
+uint32_tand stores a value in \([0,B)\) with \(B=2^{32}\). - A routine that returns an \(n\)-limb result must state whether it is canonical, reduced, or allowed to be lazy.

 - A routine that may overflow \(n\) limbs returns the carry, borrow, or high limb explicitly.